 When you run a business that is focused on the “right here, right now” premise, going Big on Data might not be enough.
 If your business model relies on progressing terabytes, petabytes or even exabytes you’re most likely familiar with the “batch processing” term, mostly because it plays a pretty big role on how much you’ll spend on operations this month.

-You might not only be familiar with the above term, but also feel comfortable using it further simply because it works with you.
-On the other hand, If you’re in need of near to real-time analytics, this processing model will probably fail you and here is where Streaming data processing comes in handy.
+You might not only be familiar with batch processing, but also feel comfortable using it further, simply because it works with you.
+On the other hand, if you’re in need of near to real-time analytics, this processing model will probably fail you and here is where Streaming data processing comes in handy.

 A classic definition of Data Streaming

 The “Data Streaming” term is pretty much the definition of this model since it involves thousands (or more) data sources, generating simultaneously small-sized (think of kilobytes) input.

 This allows data to be processed in sliding time windows, following a sequential, incremental, and record-by-record processing method that drives the generation of a wide variety of analytics, enabling filtering, aggregations, correlations, and/or sampling processes.
 Here is where BigData steps on a treadmill and powers up visibility at the service usage or customer behaviour level.
 As a result, billing, reacting to “force majeure” situations or planning against event-driven conditions (based on machine-generated input) becomes cheaper on resources and operations, increasing reaction times in ever-emerging situations.

 Understanding Data Streaming vs Batch processing